 Development of a Th17-Inducing Dendritic Cell Vaccine for Ovarian Cancer

-Leaders of this research project on dendritic cell vaccines and others have shown that the ability of ovarian cancer to evade host immune responses is due in large part to the influence of regulatory T cells (Tregs), which are CD4+ T cells that cause anergy of ovarian cancer-reactive T helper 1 (Th1) and CD8+ T cells, as well as immunosuppressive changes in macrophages and dendritic cells (DCs).
+Leaders of this research project and other investigators have already shown that the ability of ovarian cancer to evade host immune responses is due in large part to the influence of regulatory T cells (Tregs).
+These are CD4+ T cells that cause anergy of ovarian cancer-reactive T helper 1 (Th1) and CD8+ T cells and immunosuppressive changes in macrophages and dendritic cells (DCs).

-Tregs are induced not only during endogenous anti-ovarian cancer immune responses but also in the context of anti-ovarian cancer vaccines, thereby limiting vaccine efficacy.
+Tregs are induced during both endogenous anti-ovarian cancer immune responses and in the context of anti-ovarian cancer vaccines, thereby limiting vaccine efficacy.
 However, the presence of T helper 17 (Th17) cells promotes a proinflammatory antigen-specific immune response and is associated with reduced levels of Tregs.

-This Ovarian Cancer SPORE research project team has described a novel strategy of ex vivo DC maturation that leads to a robust antigen-specific Th17 response.
+Our project team has described a novel strategy of ex vivo dendritic cell maturation that leads to a robust antigen-specific Th17 response.

-Building on these results, the project team proposes to:
+Building on these results, our project team proposes to: